U.S. top court bars patents on human genes unless synthetic

 Called cDNA - the "c" stands for "complementary" - it is essentially an edited form of a gene, with extraneous stretches excised.
 This DNA is patent eligible, the court said, because it is not naturally occurring, unlike isolated DNA simply extracted from a human body.

-In the opinion, Thomas wrote that because cDNA is not naturally occurring, it can be patented under federal law.
-A laboratory technician, he added, "unquestionably creates something new when cDNA is made."
+In the opinion, Thomas concluded that cDNA is not naturally occurring, which would prevent it being patented under federal law.
+A laboratory technician, he wrote, "unquestionably creates something new when cDNA is made."
 Thomas noted that so-called method patents, which concern technical procedures for carrying out a certain process, are not affected by the ruling.

 Myriad said the decision left intact 24 different patents that relate to the BRACAnalysis test.
 Peter Meldrum, Myriad's president and CEO, said the ruling ensures "strong intellectual property protection for our BRACAnalysis test moving forward."